MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/jsdoc.md

 description: Writing docstrings for JS functions
 ---

-Add docstrings to your JS functions using the JSDoc standard.
-There is a format to cover types and descriptions of variables to help developers knwo what to use for a function's input.
+JSDoc is a standard for documenting JavaScript code, particularly for adding docstrings to functions.
+By using JSDoc, you can provide clear and structured documentation for your code, including information about function parameters, return values, and more.
 This might help with intellisense suggestions and validation too.
+This page will guide you through the basics of JSDoc and its usage.

-IDEs like VS Code support synax highlightin to help write the docstrings.
+IDEs like VS Code support synax highlighting to help write the docstrings.

 ## Resources